 - a) The standard three-position rifle event is 20 Record shots in each position, kneeling, prone, and standing (3x20 shots), fired in that order. - b) All position events are fired on the 50m ISSF target, the 50m ISSF target reduced for 50 yards or the 50 Foot USAS 50 target.
-Competitors may not return to the sighter target once they start their record shots. - c) If electronic targets are used, there will be a 15-minute Preparation and Sighting Time before the competition time starts followed by a block time of 1 hour, 30 minutes for Record shots in the kneeling position followed by

-- Sighting and Record shots in prone and standing.
-Competitors are responsible for changing from Record to Sighting shots and back to Record. - d) If paper targets are used, each 20-shot stage must be timed separately.
+Competitors may not return to the sighter target once they start their record shots. - c) If electronic targets are used, there will be a 15-minute Preparation and Sighting Time before the competition time starts followed by a block time of 1 hour, 30 minutes for Record shots in the kneeling position followed by d) If paper targets are used, each 20-shot stage must be timed separately.
 Time limits are 30 minutes for unlimited Sighters and 20 shots kneeling, 20 minutes for unlimited Sighters and 20 shots prone and 40 minutes for unlimited Sighters and 20 shots standing.
-Before each position, there will be a 5-minute Pre-Preparation Time (Rule 7.5) for competitors to take their positions (kneeling) or changeover to the next position (kneeling to prone and prone to standing).
+Before each position, there will be a 5-minute Pre-Preparation Time (Rule 7.8) for competitors to take their positions (kneeling) or changeover to the next position (kneeling to prone and prone to standing).
 If there is a second stage after a target change, there will be a 2-minute Pre-Preparation Time and a 3-minute Preparation Period before the second stage starts.